networkop/tkng/content/services/clusterIP/dataplane/iptables.md

     3   180 DNAT       tcp  --  *      *       0.0.0.0/0            0.0.0.0/0            /* default/web */ tcp to:10.244.1.3:80
 {{< / highlight >}}

-From here on our packet remains unmodified and continues along its forwarding path set up by the [CNI plugin](/cni/kindnet/) until it reaches the target Node and gets sent directly to the destination Pod.
+From here on our packet remains unmodified and continues along its forwarding path set up by a [CNI plugin](/cni/kindnet/) until it reaches the target Node and gets sent directly to the destination Pod.